What You Need to Know About Marketing Automation | SMB Compass

 What is Marketing Automation?

-The primary purpose of marketing automation is for small businesses is to convert leads into paying customers and to develop lasting customer relationships.
+The primary purpose of marketing automation for small business is to convert leads into paying customers and to develop lasting customer relationships.
 It achieves those goals by helping business owners automate some of the more monotonous, but effective, marketing strategies like sending personalized marketing emails, posting and engaging with customers on social media, and disseminating advertisements.
 By streamlining these facets, it gives business owners and their staff more time to focus on the creative aspects of their marketing approach.

 With so many brands and companies vying for consumers’ attention, marketing continues to grow more and more challenging.
 Marketers constantly have to find new tactics and strategies to keep up with the competition.
 Marketing automation generates ongoing customer outreach and engagement on behalf of your company so that you can stay top of mind as you conceive and execute larger campaign concepts to effectively cut through the clutter.

 Before we dive deeper into marketing automation tools for small businesses, let’s take a look at the various benefits this process can offer small to medium-sized enterprises.
 We’ve compiled the ten that we believe are the most noteworthy, here: